Philipine Vinke

-Philipine Vinke (Philipine Vinke, born on 3 November 1968 in Ermelo, Netherlands) is a Dutch artist.
+Phili Vinke (Philipine Vinke, born on 3 November 1968 in Ermelo, Netherlands) is a Dutch artist.
 Founding member of "The Nunspeet School".

 Life and work

 Philipine Vinke was born in 1968 in Ermelo, works and lives in Nunspeet.
 Vinke uses her innovative technique Bubble Gilding of which first works were created in 2015.
 Vinke integrates modern materials, such as epoxy, with old techniques as watergilding and "verre églomisé".

 Exclusively for Armenia Art Fair 2018 Vinke has produced a "Welcome Pennant" in the colours of the Armenian flag.
 Welcome Pennants are flown on Dutch flagpoles.
 They are a welcoming symbol.
 Dutch Parliament recognized the Armenian genocide in 2018, and Vinke's pennant is both part of this commemoration as well as a celebration of the first Armenian Art Fair.
 The pennant is part of a series “Welcome Pennants” which Vinke produced in colours of flags.
 The technique Vinke uses has been developed by herself.
 The pennant is cast freehand out of epoxy.